Idylwyld Medical Centre

 Dr. Shawn Smit Profile

-Physicians have easy access to drugs of abuse, either when administering treatment to patients, or by self-prescription.
+Physicians have easy and surreptitious access to drugs of abuse, either when administering treatment to patients, or by self-prescription.
 There are consequences to easy access: Over their practice lifetime, 8% - 12% of physicians will experience a substance related problem.
 This is the most common reason for disciplinary action by State Medical Boards in the USA.

 |Dr. Shawn Smit||Behavioral Clues|